-Copper Based Alloys do not exist within the DFARS requirements
+Copper Based Alloys do not exist within DFARS

 DFARS (Defense Federal Acquisition Regulation Supplement)